top of page

 MusicOMH, March 2020

-In addition to teaching at the Sibelius Academy, Keval has also taught at the Royal Academy of Music, the Royal College of Music, the Royal Danish Academy of Music, the Norwegian Academy of Music and the Academy of Music and Opera at Mälardalen University.
+In addition to teaching at the Sibelius Academy, Keval has been a guest teacher at The Juilliard School, Royal Academy of Music, Royal College of Music, the Royal Danish Academy of Music, the Academy of Music and Opera at Mälardalen University, Sweden, and the Norwegian Academy of Music.
+In the 2024-2025 season, he will teach at the Hochschule für Musik Freiburg, and give a workshop on recital programming for the Hugo Wolf Akademie in Stuttgart.

 • Instagram